morinlab/lymphopedia/papers/vandenbrandRecurrentMutationsGenes2017.md

 New Tier 1, MZL Tier 1,
 This study, New Tier 2, 2
 New Tier 2, MZL Tier 2, 2
-Other studies, MZL Tier 1, 42
+All other MZL studies, MZL Tier 1, 42
-Other studies, MZL Tier 2, 72
+All other MZL studies, MZL Tier 2, 72
 ```